 - Meaning and kind of funds

-First of all the basic difference is that the share is the owned funds of the company and so represents the capital of the company while the debentures are the borrowed funds of the company and so represents the debts of the company.
+First of all the basic difference is that the share is the owned funds of the company and so represents the capital of the company while the debentures are the borrowed funds of the company and so represent the debts of the company.

 - Holders and their status